 Additional disk space, either on a file system or in an Automatic Storage Management disk group, is required for the flash recovery area if you choose to configure automated backups.

-To ensure that each system meets these requirements, follow these steps:
+To ensure that each system meets these requirements:

 1. To determine the physical RAM size, enter the following command: